 Once you have taken a shot, they automatically load the next shell in so you are able to take another shot soon after.

-Unfortunately this type of shotgun usually cost somewhere around the $700-$800 range.
+Unfortunately, this type of shotgun usually costs somewhere around the $700-$800 range.

 Pump Action Shotgun

 The plus side of a pump-action shotgun is obviously the cost – starting around the $350 mark, however, it does require you to pump mechanism to reload the weapon each time you fire.